UHDI Distance Track Handbook

 The University of Houston Dietetic Internship program is a post-baccalaureate, supervised practice program that qualifies graduates to take the examination to become Registered Dietitians.
-Dietetic Interns (from now on referred to as "interns") enroll in a full-time program requiring a minimum of 40 hours of participation per week for 26 weeks.
+Dietetic Interns (from now on referred to as "interns") enroll in a full-time program requiring a minimum of 45 to 50 hours of participation per week for 26 weeks.
 The program goals reflect the major points of our philosophy: quality instruction with broad-based training concurrent with ongoing supervision, feedback, and evaluation.

 The UH internship program has continued accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) 120 Riverside Plaza Suite 2000, Chicago, IL 60606-6995, 1-800-877-1600.
-The program is comprised of a one week orientation, 12 weeks of clinical nutrition, 9 weeks of foodservice management, 5 weeks of community nutrition.
+The program is comprised of a one week orientation, 12 weeks of clinical nutrition, 5 weeks of foodservice management, 5 weeks of community nutrition and a four week elective rotation.
 Each rotation contains a series of competencies, objectives, activities, and assignments that must be completed in order to receive credit for the hours completed.
 Formal evaluations will be received by each intern at the end of each rotation, and will indicate whether or not the intern has successfully completed the competencies and objectives for that particular rotation.
 All interns will complete at least 1200 supervised practice hours during the 26 week period.
 Weekly conferences are held on-line in order to monitor intern progress and compliance with all policies and to provide additional training opportunities.
 Intern progress will be evaluated by the program director following each rotation and there will be a formal evaluation between the intern and director at midterm and again at the end of the program.
 At the successful completion of all program requirements, interns are eligible for a verification statement and allowed to sit for the Registration examination for dietitians.

 2. Measurable Goals of the Program